 However, YETI will not register components that contain a SVHC greater than 0.1% weight by weight.
-Therefore, YETI expressly prohibits the use of any component or finished good that contains an SVHC at a level greater than 0.1% weight by weight.
-It is the raw material and/or component supplier's responsibility to confirm compliance to REACH (SVHC) at their own cost and provide a signed declaration to YETI for a specific component and/or finished good.
+Therefore, YETI expressly prohibits using any component or finished good that contains an SVHC at a level greater than 0.1% weight by weight.
+The raw material and/or component supplier is responsible for confirming compliance to REACH (SVHC) at their own cost and providing a signed declaration to YETI for a specific component and/or finished good.